CassieMarie0728/my-awesomeness/README.md

 - [google/fonts](https://github.com/google/fonts) - Font files available from Google Fonts, and a public issue tracker for all things Google Fonts
 - [hackerxphantom/HACK-CAMERA](https://github.com/hackerxphantom/HACK-CAMERA) - Hack Victim android Camera Using Link with Termux/Kali-linux
 - [heiswayi/pgp](https://github.com/heiswayi/pgp) - PGP Suite - A simple and easy-to-use client-side PGP tool.
+- [imalitavakoli/one-page-for-all-app-stores](https://github.com/imalitavakoli/one-page-for-all-app-stores) - Simplify app downloads with this Landing Page which provides one link to all app stores.
 - [ishaanjav/Webpage-Templates](https://github.com/ishaanjav/Webpage-Templates) - This repository contains a couple of webpage templates for login, registration, and feedback pages.
 Go ahead and download them to modify them to your content.
 - [isuruwa/Phoenix](https://github.com/isuruwa/Phoenix) - Automated Phising Tool With Upto 45+ UptoDate Phising Templates  & With a Inbuilt Url Masker
 - [jaap-karssenberg/zim-android-mockapp](https://github.com/jaap-karssenberg/zim-android-mockapp) - Mock app to start development of a zim android app